|Description || |

 |We are a mixture: family home, food grower who participates in local food initiatives, biennial sculpture exhibition, venue for life-enhancing talks and courses.
 We are very much in the process of change and development.
 Sometimes it is very quiet, and at other times very busy.
 I wanted to put 1-5 for the number of adult hosts, as I am sometimes alone but sometimes not, and there are gardeners and others here by day. |

 We are veggie-centric: this means we eat very little meat or fish, and are very welcoming to vegetarians and vegans.
-We are happy to host meat eaters, but not if they expect to eat meat every day.
+We are happy to host meat eaters, but not if they expect to eat meat more than about once a week.

 We are in the beautiful Windrush Valley in the Cotswolds, and our garden is acclaimed.